aqsaB/aml-project/README.md

-# This the repository for our AML project - Multimodal Emotion recognition of Audio signals.
+# This is the repository for our AML project - Multimodal Emotion recognition of Audio signals.